robertlugg/easygui/sphinx/tutorial.rst

     g.msgbox(...)

+This third alterative is actually the best way to do it once you get used to python and easygui.

 Using EasyGui
 -------------
 Once your module has imported EasyGui, GUI operations are a simple a matter of invoking EasyGui functions with a few parameters.
 For example, using EasyGui, the famous "Hello, world!" program looks like this::